Alcoholic parents make divorce and parenting time extremely challenging.

-Just a few years ago, a judge would simply shrug and say, “If there’s not a DUI or something on his or her record, I’m not going to restrict visitation because of alcohol.”
+A few years ago, a judge would simply shrug and say, “If there’s not a DUI or something on his or her record, I’m not going to restrict visitation because of alcohol.”
 Or, a judge would simply order, “No drinking during parenting time.”
-At worst, a parent would be ordered into some kind of alcoholism treatment or ordered attend alcoholics anonymous meetings for a few months.
+At worst, a parent would be ordered into some kind of alcoholism treatment or ordered to attend alcoholics anonymous meetings for a few months.

 Breathalyzer and wireless technology have finally solved this problem with the Soberlink alcohol monitoring program.